How Effective Is Your Dry-Mist Solution?

 3. Customers want to treat the air and surfaces at the same time.
 Processes that treat the interior air and surfaces use far more product/solution.
 The Halo dry mist solution is more effective than touchpoint services.

-4. Rush services requiring less than 24-hour notice from 7 PM to 7 AM would also be on that upper price range.
+4. Rush services requiring less than 24-hour notice from 7 PM to 7 AM would also be in that upper price range.
 We have a complete informative article on the topic here.

-5. Price many me slightly higher if we need to travel long distances out of our coverage the area.
+5. Price may be slightly higher if we need to travel long distances out of our coverage of the area.

 These prices are similar across the county for certified decontamination services using OSHA Hazwoper trained technicians.